What is Copy-Editing?

 Good copy editors do what they do almost compulsively, and they do it because they love the quality of well-written, error-free content.

 Being able to develop creative solutions is critical.
-Copy editors must know how to execute surgical maneuvers on pieces of content to ensure that it leaves its mark on readers.
+Copy editors must know how to execute surgical manoeuvres on pieces of content to ensure that it leaves its mark on readers.

 Creativity is as important to editors as it is to writers, and the best copy editors out there will understand how to integrate creativity with professionalism.